Kutti Puli: Release

 The film was given a "U/A" certificate by the Indian Censor Board for its violence and gore.
 The film is said to have been acquired for a large sum of money by Red Giant Movies and Sun Pictures.
 The film was released in 280 screens on 30 May 2013.

 Critical reception

-The film received Mixed reviews from critics.
+The film received mixed reviews from critics.

-Hindu wrote:"This film, itself, is something of a menagerie, a hodgepodge of "mass" elements.
+The Hindu wrote:"This film, itself, is something of a menagerie, a hodgepodge of "mass" elements.
 There's romance, fights, thaali-centered drama, drumstick-centered comedy, and – above all – unceasing amma sentiment".
 Behindwoods wrote:"And if you are the type who would go gaga over mother sentiment, mindless violence, punch dialogues, Kuttipuli may work for you".
 Indian express wrote:"Kutti Puli is probably the least exciting and engaging of Sasikumar starrers".